jim-at-jibba/react-native-game-pad/README.md

 # React native game pad (ios + android)

+# Notice

+This version is not working and should not be used.
+I plan to update this package by the end of March 2021.
+This will be a complete rewrite and should improve performance.
+Sorry for the delay 😀

 A React Native game pad using [nipplejs](https://github.com/yoannmoinet/nipplejs) for an on-screen joystick

 [![NPM](https://nodei.co/npm/react-native-game-pad.png)](https://nodei.co/npm/react-native-game-pad/)